 - NUTS: This facility may have and serve products that contain nuts; to reiterate, we are NOT nut free (sorry).
-We do serve sun-butter or almond-butter instead of peanut butter; however, peanut butter may still be on the premises.

-- DAIRY: Allergies and intolerances vary by product and amount, so we will coordinate with you about the menu or options to find the right solutions for your child.
+- DAIRY: Allergies and intolerance vary by product and amount, so we will coordinate with you about the menu or options to find the right solutions for your child.
 We serve lactose-free, organic milk anyway, but you may provide your own milk and other alternative products to be served per the plan we collaborate on.

 Religious and Ethical Practices:

 We respect and support your right to practice your lifestyle choices and will do our best to accommodate your child’s food plan.
 Because religions and ethical practices have many interpretations and differences, we will work with you one-on-one to figure out the right meal plan for your child.